urbit/urbit.org-reloaded/content/blog/2021-11-18-report-from-the-field.md

 New world energy -

 In the months leading up to Assembly we were totally focussed on using the event as a release date for a bunch of different lines of work.
 Coming out of that sprint, we didn’t really know what to expect.
 We wanted to make sure Urbit was ready for people to build on and that everything we were going to ship worked well.
-What we didn’t realize was just how emphatically people are <em>ready to build</em>.
+What we didn’t realize was just how emphatically people are *ready to build*.

 When I got up on stage on Friday night to welcome everyone I was really impressed by the room itself.
 It was packed with people who looked excited and motivated.
 The room just looked amazing.
 There were so many different kinds of people staring back at me.
 Some who I recognized from the earliest days of the project, and lots I had never seen before.
 I’ve been at my share of Urbit events, but this was something totally different.